bcomnes/sbc-bootstrap/README.md

 - Ansible is is a `python2` program.
 Use `pip2` to install it.
 This method provides a `paramiko` that is able to connect to the newer Arch Openssh.

 - Arch does not have a `python` in its default path.
 Arch installs python2 as `python2` and python3 as `python`/`python3`.
-Ansible is dumb this this and doesn't look for a `python2`:  [#how-do-i-handle-python-pathing-not-having-a-python-2-x-in-usr-bin-python-on-a-remote-machine](http://docs.ansible.com/faq.html#how-do-i-handle-python-pathing-not-having-a-python-2-x-in-usr-bin-python-on-a-remote-machine) Add to ansible your hosts file:
+Ansible is dumb about this this and doesn't look for a `python2`:  [#how-do-i-handle-python-pathing-not-having-a-python-2-x-in-usr-bin-python-on-a-remote-machine](http://docs.ansible.com/faq.html#how-do-i-handle-python-pathing-not-having-a-python-2-x-in-usr-bin-python-on-a-remote-machine) Add to ansible your hosts file:

 ```ini
 ansible_python_interpreter=/usr/bin/python2